 X Configuration Diagram

-Illustration: X Configuration (face to face installation) - before installation / after installation
+Illustration: X Configuration (face to face installation)

 X Configuration Characteristics

-• Tilting Moment Resistance: Wide contact line distribution, can withstand significant moment loads
+• Tilting Moment Resistance: Wide contact line distribution can withstand significant moment loads

-• Versatile Application: Suitable for spindles, precision machine tools, medical equipment, etc.
+• Versatile Application: Suitable for spindles, precision machine tools, medical equipment, and more

 O Configuration (Suffix .9d)